zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide200.md

 Now your ChatBot is integrated with the web page.
 To do testing type “ShowMenu” in Type a message and then click on the “Send” button.

-**Note** You can download all the related files from [Github](https://github.com/AdityaVishwekar/IntelligentChatBots/blob/master/workshops/intelligent-chatbots/images/All_files.zip)
+**Note:** You can download all the related files from [Github](https://github.com/AdityaVishwekar/IntelligentChatBots/blob/master/workshops/intelligent-chatbots/images/All_files.zip)